 There are ~275 licensed dermatologists in Ontario.
 This translates into less than 1 dermatologist for every 50,000 Ontarians.

 Do I need a referral to see a dermatologist?

 In Ontario, a referral is obtained for medically necessary dermatology, as per the stipulations of the OHIP (Ontario health insurance plan).

 Your family doctor or nurse practitioner may request a consultation with dermatology if there is a skin condition that has arisen where the diagnosis may be uncertain, or treatment has been used but has not improved the condition

-Please note, when referrals are received from outside of the clinic LHIN (Local Health Integrated Network), referrals for suspected skin cancer are prioritized for appointment booking.
-Most other referrals originating outside of the LHIN are redirected to the referring provider for consideration of care closer to the patient’s home address.
+Please note, when referrals are received from outside of DermAtelier on Avenue’s Home and Community Support Services Catchment Area (formerly known as LHIN – Local Health Integrated Network), referrals for suspected skin cancer are prioritized for appointment booking.
+Most other referrals originating outside of this catchment area are redirected to the referring provider for consideration of care closer to the patient’s home address.

 Can’t I just book with a dermatologist directly?